shinyorg/shiny/readme.md

-﻿# Shiny v3 BETA for .NET Mobile
+﻿# Shiny v3 BETA for .NET
 <img src="https://github.com/shinyorg/shiny/raw/master/art/logo.png" width="100" />

-## THIS IS THE UNSTABLE BRANCH - FOR STABLE XAMARIN [GO HERE](https://github.com/shinyorg/shiny/tree/v2.7.0)
+## THIS IS THE BETA BRANCH - FOR STABLE [GO HERE](https://github.com/shinyorg/shiny/tree/v2.7.0)

 Shiny is a cross platform framework designed to make working with device services and background processes easy, testable, and consistent while bringing things like dependency injection & logging in a structured way to your code!